Overnight train service (Indonesia): Train sets

 The train set for the operation of the ONS Parcel train uses baggage cars (B) made by PT INKA in 2007 to 2009.
 This baggage car is called the White Arrow with a green color scheme with a white arrow.
 In addition, it operates using a power-generating baggage car (BP) equipped with a crew room and a smaller power plant than the passenger car.
 In 2014, some of the used baggage cars were replaced with new ones from PT INKA with a green color scheme with the word "CARGO" written in large letters.

+Here's railway formation carrier of the Overnight train service in Indonesia: